Layton-Lab/highK/README.md

 ## Notes
-- The global sensitivity analysis takes several hours (about 4 hours on a CPU server).
+- The global sensitivity analysis takes several hours to run.